 3. Make sure that all graphic images are vector graphics (many programs have functions or utilities to convert bit mapped images to vector based graphics).

 4. Convert all fonts (text) to vector graphics.
 Your software should have a function called "Text To Curves" or "Make Outlines" or a similar command.
 Check your applications documentation or the applications help file for more assistance.
 By converting the text to vectors we will have your text in the correct font without needing to have the font itself.

 5. Print out two copies of the image at the best resolution possible (at least a 300 dpi resolution).
 Indicate the colors desired on one copy and leave the other copy as printed.
 If all else fails we may need this second copy for scanning.

 6. You are now ready to export your file.
 Because every application program does things differently, we strongly encourage you to output the file in several different formats.
 It is important to note that Exporting is not always the same thing as Saving a file.
 It depends on the Application program being used.

 7. If you are working on a PC system and have one of the applications we support, also provide a copy of your original file from that application.

 SUGGESTED METHOD FOR PREPARING RASTER FILES [Top]

 Resolution of the output image needs to be kept in mind when designing and saving your graphics files.
 A 300 DPI (dots per inch) file that is 3" x 5" in your program will be less than 40 DPI when printed at 24" x 40" on a moderate size sign.
-To achieve good image quality your DPI should be at least 150 DPI at the final output size.
+To achieve good image quality your DPI should be a minimum of 100 DPI at the final output size.

 1. Make a working copy of your raster file so that you will not destroy your original.